jac307/MediaArtTutorials/MEDIAART2B06/README.md

-# IARTS 1T03 - Story and Design in Theatre and Film

-Students learn **foundational scenographic and cinematic design principles** grounded in **decolonial and feminist perspectives**, combining hand-drawn sketching with digital prototyping in Blender, REAPER, and DaVinci Resolve.
-Emphasis is placed on understanding **how design choices shape audience perception, emotional atmosphere, and cultural representation** across both live performance and screen-based environments.
+# MEDIAART 2B06 - Time-Based Media

+Through weekly guided workshops and production exercises, students **learn the fundamentals of camera operation, lighting, sound recording, editing, and motion graphics** using industry-standard tools such as Adobe Photoshop, Premiere Pro, After Effects, and Reaper.

+Emphasis is placed on **developing visual storytelling skills**, **understanding how time, motion, and sound shape meaning**, and **building confidence with production workflows** from concept to final export.

 > Linked instructions are accessible only while the course is in session.